gophergala/watchtower/challengepost.md

 ### Things I wanted to do but didn't have time for

-* Add Watchtower support to an existing embedded system and make a snazzy video
+* Add Watchtower support to an existing embedded system so I could make a snazzy video
 * 100% test coverage
+* UDP support
+* Back everything with a database (probably [Bolt](https://github.com/boltdb/bolt))